-The company has a disclosure and communications policy that seeks to ensure timely and balanced disclosure and accountability at senior management level for compliance with its continuous disclosure obligations.
-The disclosure and communications policy is available on the company's website in the Corporate Governance section.
+Senex has a Disclosure and Communications Policy that seeks to ensure timely and balanced disclosure and accountability at senior management level for compliance with its continuous disclosure obligations.
+The disclosure and communications policy is on our website in the corporate governance section.

-The company is committed to providing timely, full and accurate disclosure and to keeping the market informed through quarterly releases detailing exploration, development and production, and through annual and half-yearly reports to shareholders.
+We are committed to providing timely, full and accurate disclosure and to keeping the market informed through quarterly releases detailing exploration, development and production, and through annual and half-yearly reports to shareholders.
 Updates on material drilling activities are also provided as and when required.
-The company has an internal investor relations function that works with analysts and shareholders as another means of keeping the market fully informed.
+Senex has an internal investor relations function that works with analysts and shareholders as another means of keeping the market fully informed.

 As required by ASX Listing Rules, all material matters are disclosed to the ASX immediately (and subsequently to the media, where relevant).
-All material investor presentations are released to ASX and are posted on the company's website.
+All material investor presentations are released to the ASX and are posted on our website.
 Shareholders, and indeed any interested parties, can subscribe to a free email notification service and receive notice of any announcement released by the company.